Lavesiime/lavesiime.github.io/guides/rsdkv4/peelouts1/README.md

 * [Decompiled Sonic CD scripts](https://github.com/Rubberduckycooly/Sonic-CD-2011-Script-Decompilation)
 * Any text editor

-No sprite editor is needed to add the sprites for a reason coming up.
+No sprite editor is needed to add the sprites for reasons coming up.

 ## The Steps

 Alright, now here's the fun stuff!

 So, first we'll need to make a minor adjustment in order to have the Peel Out animation actually show up.
 If you're observant, you'll have noticed that there are already several mentions of the Peel Out animation in the scripts, as well as the sprites being present on Sonic's sheet.
-Because Sonic 1 was based on Sonic CD, the Peel Out animation is still fully functional if one single line is removed.
+Because Sonic 1 was based on Sonic CD, the Peel Out animation is still fully functional, or at least it would be if it weren't for a single line.
 Which line is that?
-Well, in the player object's startup, the Peel Out animation is replaced with the running animation via a `ANI_PEELOUT = ANI_RUNNING` line.
+Well, in the player object's startup code, the Peel Out animation is replaced with the running animation via a `ANI_PEELOUT = ANI_RUNNING` line.
 If that is removed, the animation will show up when it should.
 This also means that we can now port the Peel Out and have it show up correctly.

 Now, how is the Peel Out triggered?
 Looking up and pressing jump, right?
 So, let's take a look at what CD does to trigger it.
-In the looking up state, we find this.
+In the looking up state, we find this:

 <details>
 <summary>Original CD Code</summary>